 Sue then appears later, in reality, as a girl Private Watkins meets at a dance - and she does wear biker's gear and ride a motorcycle, back with him to her (and her mother's) place.
 Interspersed throughout the film is advice from the extraterrestrial; shots of lung cancer operations, diseased lungs, and bronchitis victims; and two possible versions of Pvt.
 Watkins' future.
 In one version, he gives up smoking, and because of his improved performance in training and battle, is awarded a medal, promoted to Sergeant, and, it's implied, gets Sue.
 In the other, he continues to smoke, and as a result, dies prematurely of lung cancer.
 Inspired by this warning, he grinds out his cigarette and walks purposefully down the street away from Sue's place, as the film ends.

 Sue was delighted to see this film after all this time, and I'm very glad to have found it and been able to present it to her.
-During our lunch together last year, Sue gave me a piece of funny, insider information about the filming of Smoke.
+During our lunch together, she gave me a piece of funny, insider information about the filming of Smoke.
 According to her, the film had to be completely reshot twice, because both the original lead actor and his replacement were so bad, they both had to be sacked.
 Of course, Sue's performance is the highlight of the film, and I'm sure her presence helped make its anti-smoking message more appealing to its intended audience of young soldiers.

-This page updated March 1st, 2008.
+This page updated May 2, 2010.